tendryll/jjmovement/README.md

 ## Preamble

 Each person's life is expressed uniquely by way of their language, religion (or non-religion), country, and other cultural attributes that one associate themselves with or are identified with.
-Yet, individuals need help to live their lives into their fullness.
+Yet, individuals need help to live their lives into fullness.
 To do so requires the help of others.
 This document proposes a simple methodology for the creation of social groups that will help the individuals to better their lives and their community.

 ## Node, Pods, and Clusters